Processing HTTP requests with Go is primarily about two things: ServeMuxes and Handlers.

 var DefaultServeMux = NewServeMux()

 The HTTP package provides a couple of shortcuts for working with the DefaultServeMux: http.Handle and http.HandleFunc.
-These do exactly the same as their namesake functions we've already looked at, with the difference that they add handlers to the DefaultServeMux instead of a manually created one.
+These do exactly the same as their namesake functions we've already looked at, with the difference that they add handlers to the DefaultServeMux instead of one that you've created.

-Additionally, ListenAndServe will fall back to using the DefaultServeMux if no other handler is provided.
+Additionally, ListenAndServe will fall back to using the DefaultServeMux if no other handler is provided (that is, the second parameter is set to

 If you found this post useful, you might like to subscribe to my RSS feed.